IOTechSystems/xrt-examples/DeviceServices/modbus-rtu/README.md

 This page shows you how to setup and run the Modbus-RTU device service example.

-For more information about the Device Service please review the [Modbus Device Service](https://www.link.to.modbus.device.service.docs) documentation.
+For more information about the Device Service please review the [Modbus Device Service](https://docs.iotechsys.com/edge-xrt20/device-service-components/modbus-device-service-component.html) documentation.

 ## Getting Started

 ### **Run the simulator**

+*For more information about the Modbus device simulator, see [Modbus Simulator](https://docs.iotechsys.com/edge-xrt20/simulators/modbus/overview.html).*

 ```bash
 ./commands/start_device_sim.sh